CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 ### BRINGING A CHARACTER INTO PLAY

 To bring a character into play you must have enough influence to control him.
 Each player has a pool of 20 general influence with which to control characters.
 Each point of general influence can be used to control one point of mind.
 A character's mind is shown in the white head symbol on the left side of the character card.
 A character with eight mind would use eight points of general influence.
+If a character is brought in under general influence, and there is not enough influence to control him at the end of the organization phase, that character is returned to your hand.

 Some characters also have direct influence, shown in the black hand under their mind.
 Characters may use direct influence to control other characters.
 Characters must be fully controlled by either general influence or one character's direct influence.
 A character controlled by direct influence is called a follower.
 Followers may not control other characters.

 Each deck has a Wizard or Ringwraith in it.
 You may play this character without using influence to control him, as the card represents you in the game.
 Once your Wizard or Ringwraith is in play, you may not play other characters unless either your Wizard/Ringwraith is at the site where you play the character, or you bring the character into play with direct influence.
 If playing a Ringwraith, see p.
-23.
+19.

 ### REORGANIZING COMPANIES